 I’ve talked in the past about the biogenic amines, like spermine and cadaverine, that can be formed in decomposing tissues.
 But a new review on the human toxicological effects of these substances in our diet suggests that putrescine may have carcinogenic (cancer-causing) effects.

-Putrescine is a chemical compound of decay that contributes to the smell of putrefying flesh and the… fishy odor of certain vaginal infections.
+Putrescine is a chemical compound of decay that contributes to the smell of putrefying flesh, and the fishy odor of certain vaginal infections.
 But it’s found even in non-spoiled fish, meat, cheese, and fermented foods.
-You can’t stay away from it, though, unless you which foods have the most.
+We can’t stay away from it, though, unless we know which foods have the most.

-Here’s a dozen commonly eaten foods they tested: beer, blue cheese, feta cheese, canned tuna, sardines, sauerkraut, sausage, soy sauce, kimchi, miso, tempe, and wine.
+Here’s a dozen commonly eaten foods they tested: beer, blue cheese, feta cheese, kimchi, miso, sauerkraut, sardines, sausage, soy sauce, tempeh, tuna, and wine.
 Which do you think has the most?
-Sardines were the runner-up, but the highest levels are found in tuna.
+Sardines were runner-up, but the highest levels are found in tuna.

 To stay away from putrescine, we should stay away from canned fish.

-There’s a recommendation that we should try to stick under 40 mg in a meal.
-So just a couple bites, a quarter of a serving of tuna and we’re over the limit, but it would take two servings of sausages or like 10 beers to approach the limit otherwise.
+There’s a recommendation that we should try to stick under 40mg in a meal.
+So just a couple bites, a quarter of a serving of tuna, and we’re over the limit.
+But it would take two servings of sausages, or like ten beers, to approach the limit otherwise.